entur/gradle-orb/README.md

 Advantages:

  * Improves build time when the Gradle build files themselves are updated, as (most) dependencies are already in the cache
- * Less traffic for artifact repositories (i.e. Maven central, JCenter, your own private Artifactory etc.)
+ * Much less traffic for artifact repositories (i.e. Maven central, JCenter, your own private Artifactory etc.)

 Disadvantages:

- *  Uses internal Gradle classes to delete unused dependencies.
+ *  Uses internal Gradle classes to delete unused dependencies for Gradle versions < 8.
+For Gradle version >= 8 it uses the built in cache cleanup strategy (with 1 day retention of unused dependencies).
-      * The cache job might break on a future version of the Gradle wrapper.
-If so, it is trivial to (temporarily) revert to the official Gradle orb.

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].